FE-Engineer-Youtube/fe-engineer-website/README.md

 # FE-Engineer Website

-This is an open-source code base used to power the website for FE-Engineer on youtube.  https://fe-engineer.com(https://fe-engineer.com).
+This is an open-source code base used to power the website for FE-Engineer on youtube.
+[Visit FE-Engineer Website here](https://fe-engineer.com).
 This code is provided as-is, and there is no guarantees that it will be updated or maintained.

 ## What does it do?